espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Impaling Thrust.md

 * * *

 You impale your enemy and hold them in place with your weapon.
 Make a melee Strike with the required weapon.
-If the Strike hits and deals damage, your target is [[Grabbed]] until they successfully [[Escape]], you attack with the required weapon, or you Release the required weapon, whichever comes first.
+If the Strike hits and deals damage, your target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] until they successfully [[Escape]], you attack with the required weapon, or you Release the required weapon, whichever comes first.
 When the target is no longer grabbed, they take persistent bleed damage equal to the number of weapon damage dice.